Introduction to US Environmental Law and Legal Studies

-To help international LL.M. students, Master of Studies (MSL) students, and visiting scholars with the complexity of learning advanced concepts in a United States law school, Lewis & Clark has developed a two-week Introduction to U.S. Environmental Law and Legal Study seminar that is offered before the start of the academic year.
-This seminar provides 2 credits of the 28 credits required for an international student pursuing an LL.M. in environmental, natural resources, and energy law, and is a required course for MSL students.
+To help international Master of Laws (LL.M.) students, Master of Studies (MSL) students, and visiting international scholars with the complexity of learning advanced concepts in a United States law school, Lewis & Clark has developed the Introduction to U.S. Environmental Law and Legal Studies seminar that is offered before the start of the academic year (and other semesters as needed).

-Topics covered in the seminar include a basic introduction to the U.S. legal and governmental system, an overview of U.S. environmental law, and an introduction to legal research and writing, study techniques, and exam taking.
-This seminar is mandatory for all international LL.M. students, Master of Studies students, and visiting scholars who did not receive an undergraduate or law degree in a common law country, and is highly recommended for international LL.M. students from common law countries as well.
+Topics covered in the seminar include a basic introduction to the U.S. legal and governmental system, U.S. environmental law, and administrative and constitutional law issues related to environmental law.
+The course also offers an introduction to legal research and writing, study techniques, and exam taking.
+This seminar is mandatory for all international LL.M. students, Master of Studies students, and visiting international scholars who did not receive a law degree in a common law country.

 Any questions may be directed to: